Wyss/extracellular-vesicle-markers/README.md

 ### Data

-The data can be found at https://drive.google.com/file/d/1LXzcGCcxBM3jGhP6zWl8XHFpz_PeWa2o/view?usp=drive_link.
+The data can be found at https://drive.google.com/file/d/1-FaeyBwEVARi9_djuVjeCAKd08QSHEBE/view?usp=sharing.
 Download this to the same folder where you clone the repository and unzip it there.
 Make a new folder called 'results' as well.

 The structure of the repository when set up should be as follows:

 neuron_EV_markers/

-├─ bin/

-├─ data/

-├─ figures/

-├─ results/

-├─ supp_tables/
+├── bin/           # Scripts and executable tools
+├── data/          # Raw and processed input data
+├── figures/       # Final figures for publication
+├── results/       # Output files and analysis results ├── supp_tables/   # Supplementary tables and datasets

 ./bin/ contains the code for the analysis, ./data/ contains the raw data used in the analysis, ./figures/ contains the figures produced for the paper, ./results contains other figures and results of the code which we found useful to save, and ./supp_tables/ contains the supplementary tables produced for the paper.